 Martha’s Vineyard Community Services’ most significant charity event, the annual Art Buchwald Possible Dreams Auction, took place on Sunday evening, July 27,at the Winnetu Resort in Katama.
 Very humid air throughout the event did little to stifle the zeal and altruism shown by those gathered.
-Spurred by Jimmy Tingle’s comedy-laced auctioneering and Guinevere Cramer’s charm, 267 paddle holders bid nearly $200,000 on “dreams” ranging from a private poker night with card shark Jesse Silvia, to a Kenneth Vincent painting executed during the course of the auction, to a prehistoric art adventure in France with noted archaeologist Duncan Caldwell.
+Spurred by Jimmy Tingle’s comedy-laced auctioneering and Guinevere Cramer’s charm, 267 paddle holders bid nearly $200,000 on “dreams” ranging from a private poker night with card shark Jesse Sylvia, to a Kenneth Vincent painting executed during the course of the auction, to a prehistoric art adventure in France with noted archaeologist Duncan Caldwell.

 A donor to the auction for nearly a decade, Mr. Caldwell summed up three reasons for doing so while also shedding a bit more light on the trip he donated this year.